bactroid/dndmatrix/README.md

 Returns the sum of all integers in array `arr`.

-### `generateStat()`
+### `generateStat(rollFn = generateRolls)`

-Returns a randomly generated integer between 3 and 18 using the algorithm 4d6, drop the lowest value, and add the remaining 3 die rolls.
+By default, returns a randomly generated integer between 3 and 18 using the algorithm 4d6, drop the lowest value, and add the remaining 3 die rolls.
+However the function that provides 4d6 rolls can be injected with the function of your choice.
+While this is mainly to allow unit testing, you could also override stat generation in some interesting ways here.

+This function will likely be further paramterized in the future to allow other custom rolls (3d6 or 5d6 dropping the lowest two rolls, for example).

 ### `outputTable(matrix)`